DeltaNeverUsed/ODTKRA/README.md

 - Run exe after starting Touch Link or Driver4VR (depending on what software you are running)

-- Let ODTKRA do its thing and do not touch the Oculus Debug tool, it is supposed to be minimized.

 - Your headset will now not go to sleep, if it does, restart ODTKRA.

 ## Optional Launch Options: